-Thank you for your interest in the University of Louisville Brandeis School of Law!
-The admissions process is an opportunity for applicants to demonstrate their potential for the successful study of law.
+Thank you for your interest in earning your Juris Doctor (JD) at the University of Louisville Brandeis School of Law!
+The application process is an opportunity for applicants to demonstrate their potential for the successful study of law.
 A supportive and collaborative community, Louisville Law actively seeks to recruit a diverse student body made up of highly-qualified individuals with distinct backgrounds and experiences.

-Prospective applicants should be mindful of various admissions deadlines:
+Prospective applicants should be mindful of various dates and deadlines: